Raise Hits 24 Hour Trading Volume of $491.00 (RAISE)

-Raise (CURRENCY:RAISE) traded flat against the U.S. dollar during the twenty-four hour period ending at 23:00 PM ET on February 6th.
-Raise has a total market capitalization of $49,914.70 and approximately $491.00 worth of Raise was traded on exchanges in the last 24 hours.
-During the last week, Raise has traded flat against the U.S. dollar.
-One Raise coin can now be bought for $0.0034 or 0.00000005 BTC on popular exchanges.
+Raise (CURRENCY:RAISE) traded flat against the U.S. dollar during the one day period ending at 20:00 PM E.T. on February 10th.
+One Raise coin can now be purchased for about $0.0034 or 0.00000005 BTC on popular exchanges.
+In the last week, Raise has traded flat against the U.S. dollar.
+Raise has a market cap of $49,914.70 and $491.00 worth of Raise was traded on exchanges in the last 24 hours.

 - Polygon (MATIC) traded 1% higher against the dollar and now trades at $1.65 or 0.00004286 BTC.